StyleLotuz/StyleLotuz/README.md

 # 👋 Hi, I'm Johan Estiven

-I'm a passionate Full Stack Developer specialized in backend technologies.
+I'm a passionate Backend Developer specialized.
 I have a strong command of JavaScript, NestJS, React, NodeJS, and PostgreSQL.
 Additionally, I have a background in sales promotion, which has significantly enhanced my communication skills and ability to handle high-pressure situations.

 # 👋 ¡Hola, soy Johan Estiven